 This simplifies determining how much tax to remit, reduces the tax burden and reduces the number of tax submissions.
 Turnover tax replaces Income Tax, VAT, Provisional Tax, Capital Gains Tax, and Dividends Tax.

-That’s pretty much the rest of the taxes is this guide.
+That’s pretty much the rest of the taxes in this guide.
 A great advantage of turnover tax is you can register your small business and still be eligible for VAT.
 This is particularly important for businesses with high input VAT rates.

-Since turnover tax is paid on revenue, businesses with low net profit percentages would be wise to opt out.
+Since turnover tax is paid on revenue, businesses with low net profit percentages would be wise to opt-out.
 This is because the low tax rates of turnover tax may not compensate for it being taxed on high revenues as opposed to other taxes that would have been determined on very low profits.
 All in all, it’s a good place to start with your small business taxation.

-Who Should Pay it?
+Who Should Pay It?

 Turnover tax is completely voluntary.
-Individuals (sole proprietors), Partnerships, Close Corporations, Companies, Co-operatives, who make R 1 million or less qualify.
+Individuals (sole proprietors), Partnerships, Close Corporations, Companies, and Co-operatives, who make R 1 million or less qualify.
 SARS has a handy quick test to determine if your business can register.

-Businesses should register before a new tax-year commences, while newly registered businesses have 2 months to get registered.
+Businesses should register before a new tax year commences, while newly registered businesses have 2 months to get registered.
 However, once your business is removed from the turnover tax regime, voluntarily or by SARS, it cannot be re-registered.

 When is it Due?

 There are generally three payments for turnover tax.
-Two of these are interim payments that are made in the middle and end of your financial year.
+Two of these are interim payments that are made in the middle and at the end of your financial year.
 These are based of-of the estimated revenue of the business for the year.

 Once the financial year ends, a return that reflects the actual revenue of the business must be completed.
 This is then compared with the interim payments paid.
 An overpayment would result in a refund, while an underpayment demands a top-up.